wifiknight45/zBc/README.md

 - Scalability: The code is modular and uses the `argparse` library for command-line flexibility.
 Functions like `calculate_billing_dates` can be imported into larger systems.
 - Security: The script implements AES-256 encryption (using AESGCM) and secure key derivation via PBKDF2.
 - Open Source & Extensible:Written in Python with clear documentation and inline comments to help opensource developers integrate or extend functionality in enterprise telecomunications applications.
-- Telecommunications Tailoring: Specifically configured to calculate the billing milestones for Post-Paid (i.e. Bill Current) customers.
+- Telecommunications Tailoring: Specifically configured to calculate the billing milestones for post-paid (i.e. bill current) customers.
 - Comprehensive README: Detailed documentation is provided to ensure Account Associates have all the necessary instructions to run and customize the tool.

 Feel free to explore and extend this solution further to fit additional requirements or to integrate it seamlessly with enterprise based internal billing systems.